hugdora/Docker-Workshop/image-building-best-practices.md

 ## Define the app service

-In [part 6](/get-started/workshop/07_multi_container/), you used the following command to start the application service.
+In [part 6](/get-started/workshop/07_multi_container/), I started the app using a long docker run command.

 ```console
 $ docker run -dp 127.0.0.1:3000:3000 \